Visual Studio Code support the latest javascript

 Visual Studio Code provides syntax and auto code enable for every language, and does not support the latest JavaScript by default.
-There are a number of ways to configure the latest feature
+There are several ways to configure the latest feature.

 • Configure settings